zask45/fly-wander-app/README.md

 _FlyWander_ is a mobile app that runs on Android platform.
 The app is built with Kotlin and uses RecyclerView to display the main layout.

-**Note**: This app is my latest submission for Dicoding's "Belajar Membuat Aplikasi Android untuk Pemula" Course. <br>
+**Note**: This app is my latest personal submission for Dicoding's "Belajar Membuat Aplikasi Android untuk Pemula" Course. <br>
-_[Click here](https://github.com/zask45/tour-the-tours-app) to see the old version of this project_
+> Please click [Tour The Tours!
+Project](https://github.com/zask45/tour-the-tours-app) to see the old version of this project

 ### Application Architecture
 ---